 For achieving best results, the facilitators will try to integrate the needs and competencies of every present attendant.
 The self-organized approach tries to tap into the collective mind, inviting features of each individual within the circumstances.
-When doing this in present time the situation also opens up to integrate surprising elements as positive outcomes - making use of the uncertain and unexpected.
-For describing this further, we can refer to this as a holistic approach which constitutes that the whole is greater than the sum of its parts - a metaphor that can be used to show that there is no way for the facilitators to have enough information about the circumstances for organizing the event to gain the best possible experiences for everybody involved.
+When doing this in present time, the situation also opens up to integrate surprising elements as positive outcomes - making use of the uncertain and unexpected.
+For describing this further, we can refer to it as a holistic approach which holds that the whole is greater than the sum of its parts - a metaphor that can be used to show that there is no way for the facilitators to have enough information about the circumstances for organizing the event to gain the best possible experiences for everybody involved (see also chapter 3.3 of the LiFT Foundations & Resources book on the nature and workings of holons).

-This is an educational approach that aims to invite all of the participants to claim responsibility for the process rather than being imposed by it.
-In a way, self-organizing leadership is a way to empower as many participants as possible to be independent problem solvers for the sake of the whole group.
-For those of the readers who are familiar with the works of Robert Kegan (1994), we would characterize the difference in leadership skills needed for facilitating organized vs self-organized processes is qualitatively different in terms of developmental levels.
+This is an educational approach that aims to invite all of the participants to claim responsibility for the process, rather than it being imposed on them.
+In a way, self-organizing leadership is a way to empower as many participants as possible to be in(ter)dependent problem solvers for the sake of the whole group.
+For those of the readers who are familiar with the works of Robert Kegan (1994), we would characterize the difference in leadership skills needed for facilitating organized vs self-organized processes as qualitatively different in terms of developmental levels.
 Shifting from pre-planning and telling instructions in a manner that evokes a socialized mindset to operate, to facilitating a self-authoring orientation to figuring out to realize a goal within a specific context.
-Put in another way, treating the course participants as humans with a capacity for self-authoring minds that responds to different set of thinking and behaviour that's not just simply enforcing the status quo.
+Put in another way, treating the course participants as humans with a capacity for self-authoring minds that respond to different sets of thinking and behavior that is not just simply enforcing the status quo.

-Another feature of this educational approach and how it affects the learning curve of the people involved, is that the participants are experiencing from each other in a much greater way than if the

-LiFT team had been in charge of every aspect of it.
+Another feature of this educational approach and how it affects the learning curve of the people involved is that the participants are experiencing and learning from each other in a much greater way than if the LiFT team had been in charge of every aspect of it.
 If we go back to the holistic statement of "the whole is greater than the sum of its parts", we can explain it with the parts being in a dynamic state themselves, changing forms based on their interactions with their surrounding parts, giving rise for emergence to happen in a system of the greater whole.
 "Modelling" is a term used within the field of pedagogy which is relevant when talking about this feature.
 The understanding of the modelling process has been elaborated by Albert Bandura (1986) in his social-cognitive learning theory.
-Modelling is happening when a person is making their own experiences out of another person's appearances (with appearances, we mean physical as well as mentally - describing how you interpret another being in a specific situation).
-If you see a person appear in a positive way of your own liking, you would most likely try to adapt some of that features into your own being when it feels suitable.
+Modelling is happening when a person is making their own experiences out of another person's appearances (with appearances, we mean physical as well as mental actions - describing how you interpret another being in a specific situation).
+If you see a person appear in a positive way that you personally like, you most likely try to adapt some of those features into your own behavior when it feels suitable.